SLE scaling limits for a Laplacian random growth model: Introduction

 There has been a great deal of research into models of random aggregation, where particles are added at each time step to the existing cluster at random locations.
 These models are perhaps most easily defined on the lattice $\Z^d$, where each particle is one vertex, for example diffusion-limited aggregation (DLA) \cite{witten1981diffusion} or the Eden model \cite{eden1961two}.
 However, the underlying anisotropy of $\Z^d$ may be retained by the cluster on large scales, making these models a poor approximation of reality under some conditions \cite{dlasim-gb} \cite{eden-high-dim}.

-To resolve this problem in two dimensions we may consider models of \emph{conformal growth} in which $\Z^2$ is replaced by the complex plane $\C$.
-In this paper we will study the aggregate Loewner evolution (ALE($\alpha,\eta$)) model introduced in \cite{stv-ale}, which is a generalisation of the Hastings-Levitov model (HL($\alpha$)) \cite{hl-model}.\\
+In two dimensions we may change to a setting without this problem; models of \emph{conformal growth} existing in the complex plane $\C$ rather than $\Z^2$.
+In this paper we will study the aggregate Loewner evolution (ALE($\alpha,\eta$)) model introduced in \cite{stv-ale}, which is a generalisation of the Hastings--Levitov model (HL($\alpha$)) \cite{hl-model}.\\

 In a conformal aggregation model, we add particles to our cluster by composing conformal maps from a fixed reference domain to smaller domains.
 Our initial cluster will be the closed unit disc $K_0 = \overline{\D} = \{ z \in \C : |z| \leq 1 \}$.
-We attach a particle to $K_0$ by applying a map from $\Delta := \C_\infty \setminus \overline{\D}$ to a smaller domain, and then the new cluster will be the complement of the image of $\Delta$.
+We attach a particle to $K_0$ by applying a map from its complement in the Riemann sphere $\C_\infty$, $\Delta := \C_\infty \setminus \overline{\D}$, to a smaller domain, and then the new cluster will be the complement of the image of $\Delta$.
 We will use particles of the form $(1, 1+d]$ for $d > 0$. \begin{definition} For any $d > 0$, by the Riemann mapping theorem there exists a unique bijective conformal map

 such that $f^d(z) = e^{\cparam}z + O(1)$ near $\infty$, for some $\cparam = \cparam(d) \in \R$. \end{definition} One advantage of the slit particles we use in this paper over more general particle shapes is that we have an explicit expression for $f^d(z)$ \cite{marshall-rohde}.
 We call $\cparam > 0$ the \emph{(logarithmic) capacity} of the particle.
 As the name suggests, we can view $\cparam$ as measuring the ``size'' of a set in a certain sense.
 As we consider the ``small-particle limit'' we will parameterise the model by the particle capacity $\cparam$ (equivalently by $d$). \begin{definition} The preimage of the particle $(1,1+d]$ under $f$ is $\{ e^{i\theta} : -\beta \leq \theta \leq \beta \}$, where $0 < \beta(\cparam) < \pi$ is uniquely determined by $f(e^{i\beta}) = 1$. \end{definition} We can explicitly relate the quantities $\cparam$, $\beta$ and $d$ using two equations found in \cite{marshall-rohde} and \cite{stv-ale}: $4e^{\cparam} = (d+2)^2/(d+1)$ and $e^{i\beta} = 2e^{-\cparam} - 1 + 2ie^{-\cparam}\sqrt{e^{\cparam} - 1}$.
 Asymptotically, as $\cparam \to 0$, these give us $\beta(\cparam) \sim d(\cparam) \sim 2 \cparam^{1/2}$.\\